felipemeloc/AzureFunctionApp-Sales-Report/README.md

 # Report Telegram Bot Project

-This project is in charge of sending real live queries in form of a text message through Telegram API to report the daily figures of the different business areas.
+The project is in charge of sending real live queries in form of a text message through Telegram API to report the daily figures of the sales department.
+This project is hosted in the Azure FunctionnsAPP ass HTTP trigger.
+The Azure environment allows this project to be serverless and only be used on-demand.
+This HTTP is triggered by Azure Logic APPs.

-## .env File
+## api/FunctionReportSales/.env File

 The environment variables file must be in the main folder of the project with the following name "**.env**" and contain the following variables: